1. Latency Is Becoming the New Intelligence

 6. The Next Stage: Co-Design

-The next stage of performance gains therefore cannot come purely from inference frameworks themselves, but must emerge from deeper forms of co-design.
+The next stage of performance gains therefore cannot come purely from runtime optimization alone, but from deeper forms of model-system-hardware co-design.

 TileRT is not the endpoint of this direction.